4th Edition of the TUM Blockchain&Cybersecurity Salon

 Web3 applications, built on blockchain technology, manage billions of dollars in digital assets through decentralized applications (dApps) and smart contracts.
 These systems rely on complex, software supply chains that introduce significant security vulnerabilities.
 This paper examines the software supply chain security challenges unique to the Web3 ecosystem, where traditional Web2 software supply chain problems intersect with the immutable and high-stakes nature of blockchain technology.
 We analyze the threat landscape and propose mitigation strategies to strengthen the security posture of Web3 systems.

-- Yannis Smaragdakis (Dedaub/University of Athens): Static Analysis for Smart Contract Decompilation and Verification
+- Yannis Smaragdakis (Dedaub & University of Athens): Static Analysis for Smart Contract Decompilation and Verification

 Abstract

-The will give a quick overview of the techniques that underpin the Dedaub decompiler for EVM smart contracts as well as the security analyzer that has led to many vulnerability discoveries (e.g., 11 large bug bounties of over $3M total).
+He will give a quick overview of the techniques that underpin the Dedaub decompiler for EVM smart contracts as well as the security analyzer that has led to many vulnerability discoveries (e.g., 11 large bug bounties of over $3M total).
 The backdrop of both technologies is context-sensitive static analysis, a model that allows tunable precision of program reasoning.
 The talk will illustrate the actual algorithms, which vary significantly per application domain.

-Session 6 - 17:45-18:25 CEST
+Session 6 - 18:00-18:45 CEST

 Panel Discussions